AndersDeath/diary2/000-current.md

 # 25 March - Saturday - Yerevan - 177 day of immigration

 We were on Blade Runner 2 today.
+It was 4th time when I watched this movie.